shacker/django-todo/README.md

 Link from your navigation to `{url "todo:import_csv"}`

-### Import Logic
+### Import Rules

 Because data entered via CSV is not going through the same view permissions enforced in the rest of django-todo, and to simplify data dependency logic, and to pre-empt disagreements between django-todo users, the importer will *not* create new users, groups, or task lists.
-All users, groups, and task lists referenced in your CSV must already exist, and group memberships must be correct (if you have a row specifying a user in an incorrect group, the importer will skip that row).
+All users, groups, and task lists referenced in your CSV must already exist, and group memberships must be correct.

-Any validation error (e.g. unparse-able dates) will result in that row being skipped.
+Any validation error (e.g. unparse-able dates, incorrect group memberships) **will result in that row being skipped.**

 A report of rows upserted and rows skipped (with line numbers and reasons) is provided at the end of the run.